hashicorp/vault/website/source/guides/lease.html.md

 }
 ```

-For more details about AppRole, refer to [Authentication - AppRole guide](/guides/authentication.html).
+For more details about AppRole, refer to [AppRole Pull Authentication](/guides/authentication.html).